Different uses of get

 This corpus makes reference to the frequency of the most common lexical verbs in various samples of conversation.
 Take a look:

 Hence, it’s plain to see just how vital it is for progressing learners to pay heed to the sheer versatility of get.
-Moreover, there are some very good reasons why English language learners should learn collocations, as I outlined in this post.
+Moreover, there are some very good reasons as to why English language learners should learn collocations.

 WHAT ARE THE VARIOUS MEANINGS OF GET?Before we get into all those wonderful phrasal verbs and collocations, let’s check out some of the most common meanings of get: